PowerPlatformToolBox/generator-pptb/README.md

 4. **Test in PPTB:**
    - Build your tool
+   - Deploy to npm
-   - Install it in PPTB
+   - Install it in PPTB using debug window
-   - Load and test from the ToolBox interface
+   - Load and test from the Tool Box interface

 ## PPTB API

-All generated tools include access to the PPTB API via `window.toolboxAPI`.
-The API provides:
+All generated tools include access to the PPTB APIs via `window.toolboxAPI` and `window.dataverseAPI`.

-- **Tool Context** - Get connection URL and access token
-- **Notifications** - Show success/error messages
-- **Events** - Subscribe to ToolBox events
-- **Connections** - List and manage Power Platform connections
-- **Terminals** - Create and execute terminal commands
-- **Clipboard** - Copy data to clipboard
+Full list of API references is [here](https://github.com/PowerPlatformToolBox/desktop-app/blob/main/packages/README.md#api-reference).

-See the generated README in your tool for examples.
+> See the generated README in your tool for examples.

 ## Sample Tools